Abandoned Town, Capricorn

 “There is a military program in Capricorn called the Watch.
-Major Ersatz helped create it and partially heads it,” Werner said.
+Major Ersatz helped in its creation and partially heads it,” Werner said.
 “It was created to keep an eye on the political developments in other countries through planted spies.”
 He paused, feeling the eyes of the other five on him.
 His palms itched.
 “It was also created to help Capricorn covertly intervene in affairs if deemed necessary.
 Recently, Sagittarius has been seeking aid from other countries including Aries.
-To make sure Aries did not intervene, Ersatz activated the Watch to fake an assassination attempt on the prince of Aries.”
+To ensure Aries did not intervene, Ersatz activated the Watch to fake an assassination attempt on the prince of Aries.”

 The Ophiuchian’s frown deepened.

 “The Watch that is stationed in the Ariesian capital now consists of fifty men,” Werner concluded.
 “And Ersatz moved them forward before he came here.
-I believe he ordered them to finish off the assassination—though I don’t know why.
+I believe he ordered them to finish off the assassination operation—though I don’t know his reasoning.
 Prince Chance needs protection immediately.”